Lake Hopatcong, New Jersey: Geography

 The Lake Hopatcong CDP occupies the southwest end of Jefferson Township in western Morris County.
 It is bordered to the west by the borough of Hopatcong and to the north by Sparta, both in Sussex County.
 It is partially bordered to the south by the borough of Mount Arlington and slightly by the Lower Berkshire Valley CDP.

 Lake Hopatcong, the water body, occupies part of the western boundary of the CDP, while the northernmost arm of the lake is entirely within the CDP.
 Lakefront communities in the CDP include Espanong, Prospect Point, Raccoon Island, Halsey Island, Woodport, and Brady Cove.
 Inland communities in the CDP include Hurdtown, Tierneys Corner, and Berkshire Valley.
 Lake Shawnee is in the northeast part of the CDP.

 New Jersey Route 15 passes through the eastern side of the CDP, leading south 4 mi to Interstate 80 in Wharton and north 6 mi to Sparta.

 Liffy Island (sometimes spelled as "Lify") is located within the CDP and has many walking trails and great views.
 The island was formed after the creation of the Morris Canal that raised the water by 12 to 14 ft, thus detaching it from the mainland.
 In the 19th century, the island and surrounding lands were purchased by the Brady Brothers.
 They sold some of the island's trees as lumber but otherwise left it in its natural state.
 About 77 acres of the island was bought by Richmond Boy Scout Council Executive Major Walter S. Stewart and Charles McAteer in 1922.
 They named it "Scout Island" and used it for the Boy Scouts program until 1982.
 The camp's cook, William "Pete" Peterson, was given lifetime rights to use the island.
 In the 1970s, William's heath declined which kept him from visiting the island which left it unattended for years.
 In the 1990s, Jefferson Township, in which Lake Hopatcong CDP is located, bought the island and established it as the Liffy Island Wildlife Preserve.
 There is a path from Prospect Park and the Prospect Point Road Trailhead that leads to the island.
 At the highest point is a firepit and sitting area.

 According to the United States Census Bureau, the Lake Hopatcong CDP had a total area of 9.39 sqmi, of which 7.39 sqmi were land and 2.00 sqmi (21.34%) were water.
 The lake, with an outlet 2 mi to the southwest into the Musconetcong River, is part of the Delaware River watershed.

 Demographics

-Lake Hopatcong first appeared as a census designated place in the 2020 United States census.
+The community first appeared as an unincorporated community under the name Esponong in the 1960 U.S. census and 1970 U.S. census.
+It did not appear in subsequent censuses until it was listed as a census designated place under the name Lake Hopatcong in the 2020 United States census.